chetanmeh/meta64/readme.md

-# Meta64: A new kind of Wiki.
+## Meta64: An Open-Source Portal and Content Repository
-An Open Source "Mobile first" Wiki-type content repository built on Apache Oak JCR and MongoDb.
-The **meta64.com** website is currently geared towards a web developer audience, but the technology itself will eventually be a front-end for all web users.
+An Open Source "Mobile First" Wiki-type content repository built on Apache Oak JCR and MongoDb.
+The **meta64.com** website is currently geared towards the web developer audience, but the technology itself is for building portals around any kind of content and any kind of user base.
+In other words the technology is a "platform" that can host any type of group of users, and their content, and allow collaboration similar to Wikipedia, yet also providing a Social Media-type feature set similar to Facebook.

 On GitHub.com -> https://github.com/Clay-Ferguson/meta64

 ## Key Technologies
 * Client: JavaScript, JQuery Mobile, HTML+CSS, RESTful JSON-based Ajax
 * Server: Java, Spring Boot + Spring Framework, Thymeleaf, Apache Oak JCR, MongoDb and/or MySQL, Tomcat Embedded